 Other than answering some basic questions, please prepare to upload or provide the following:

 - Criminal record and vulnerable sector query (must be dated within the last 6 months)

-You are unable to practice as a GLPN or LPN in Saskatchewan until you receive notification that you are in fact, licensed with the SALPN.
-Working without a valid GLPN or Practicing LPN license is considered professional misconduct and discipline sanctions will be imposed.
+You cannot practice as a GLPN or LPN in Saskatchewan until you receive notification that you are licensed with the SALPN.
+Working without a valid GLPN or Practising LPN license is considered professional misconduct and discipline sanctions will be imposed.